 Mouth, Mind and Body®

-You will see or hear this phrase frequently in our dentist office; the mouth is a portal to the rest of the body, both physically and emotionally.
+You will see or hear this phrase frequently in our dentist office; the mouth, your oral health, is a portal to the rest of the body, both physically and emotionally.

 We believe that a healthy mouth is part of a healthy body, not simply a separate entity.
 As the portal to the rest of the body, the mouth holds many clues to what could be occurring both within and outside the body.
 During your routine exams with Dr. Fresch Gray and her attentive staff, they will be assessing not only your oral health but evaluating your entire health.